phlax/aio.app/README.rst

 Servers
 -------

-Any sections in the configuration that start with server: will create a server
+Any sections in the configuration that start with "server/" will create a server

 The server requires either a factory or a protocol to start